From the Snow: Plot

-Few men from South Albania (North Epirus) immigrate to Greece during Albania Crisis.
+A few men from South Albania (North Epirus) immigrate to Greece during the Albanian crisis.
 The film follows their travel for a better life in Greece.
 After crossing the borders on foot, they arrive in Athens with every transport means.
 There, they face the racism from local society.
 Some people help them but the difficulties are so many that they decide to return to their village in Albania.